Julieanna Richardson: The HistoryMakers

 In February 2000, she conducted her first interview, with the black radio executive Barry Mayo.
 Other subjects followed, many of them well known: Harry Belafonte, Ruby Dee, Julian Bond.
 But an encounter with William Thompson, a veteran of World War II's all-black Tuskegee Airmen, convinced Richardson that the HistoryMakers was about more than just celebrities.
 When they met, Thompson told Richardson about the Golden 13, the thirteen black men commissioned as officers by the navy during World War II.
-What is more, he told Richardson that one of those men — William Sylvester White, then a judge with the appellate court in Chicago — was waiting upstairs.
+What is more, he told Richardson that one of those men — William Sylvester White, a former judge with the Illinois appellate court in Chicago — was waiting upstairs.
 Richardson ended up interviewing both men, who have since died.
 "It was one of those moments when I knew I was on the right path," says Richardson.
 "It wasn't about names, but about finding history in places where people didn't know history existed."

-Working out of their Chicago office, Richardson and her staff have recorded more than 2,000 interviews (8,000 hours of footage) with both well-known and unsung African Americans, including General Colin Powell, Angela Davis, Julian Bond, Russell Simmons, Benjamin Carson, Harry Belafonte, Ernie Banks, Gwen Ifill, Maya Angelou, and President Barack Obama when he was an Illinois State Senator.
+Working out of their Chicago office, Richardson and her staff have recorded more than 2,000 interviews (8,000 hours of footage) with both well-known and unsung African Americans, including General Colin Powell, Angela Davis, Julian Bond, Katie Booth, Russell Simmons, Benjamin Carson, Harry Belafonte, Ernie Banks, Gwen Ifill, Maya Angelou, and President Barack Obama when he was an Illinois State Senator.
 The archive also includes lesser-known African Americans who have been successful in a variety of ways, such as Myrtis Dightman, the first black cowboy to qualify for the Professional Rodeo Association National Finals, Geraldine Johnson, the first African-American woman to be Superintendent of Schools in Connecticut, and Ludie Jones, a tap dancer famous for her performances during the prohibition era.
 Richardson serves as the Executive Director of The HistoryMakers as well as president of the History Makers National Board of Directors.

 As Executive Director, she has also produced public programs and special events, including the HistoryMakers' annual signature PBS-TV Celebrity interview and fundraiser, "An Evening With...".
 "An Evening With..." has featured interviews with notable African Americans, including Eartha Kitt, John Rogers, Smokey Robinson, Quincy Jones, Valerie Simpson, Colin Powell, and Andrew Young among others.
 The annual program is aired on PBS-TV nationwide.

-In 2004, the HistoryMakers received a grant from the IMLS to create a unique digital archive in collaboration with Carnegie Mellon University.
+In 2004, the HistoryMakers received a grant from the Institute of Museum and Library Services to create a unique digital archive in collaboration with Carnegie Mellon University.
 The digital archive, which went live in 2006, includes more than 310 interviews (800 hours of footage) and has 3,500 users from 51 countries.